Manage Log Timestamps with Edge Delta

 Overview

 • Network Latency and Log Batching Strategies: When logs are transported across a network, especially in distributed systems, network latency can play a significant role.
-Moreover, if log batching is employed to reduce the number of network requests, this may introduce additional wait times before logs are sent to the Edge Delta agent.
+Moreover, if log batching is employed to reduce the number of network requests, this may introduce additional wait times before logs are sent to the Edge Delta Fleet.

 • Serverless Architectures like AWS Lambda: When using serverless functions such as AWS Lambda, logs may not be emitted immediately.
-Instead, they are typically batched and processed at the end of the function execution, which can cause a delay in ingestion by the Edge Delta agent.
+Instead, they are typically batched and processed at the end of the function execution, which can cause a delay in ingestion by the Edge Delta Fleet.

 Consider the following log:

-This log was created by the workload at 07:06:48 UTC.
-However, when viewing the same log in Log Search, the following discrepancy can be seen because item["timestamp"] is used by Log Search:
+This log was created by the workload at 02:28:52.094 UTC (or 11:58:02.094 UTC+9.5).
+However, when viewing the same log in Log Search, the timestamp shows a time of 11:59:02.127 (UTC+9.5):

 If this is an issue for your environment, consider transforming the item["timestamp"] to match the item["body"] timestamp using a Log Transform node, which is configured using CEL macros.